 “Custodite Iudicium et Facite Iustitiam” (Have a care for justice; act with integrity)

-As a Christian school we seek our values and inspiration in the words of the Gospels and the life of Jesus Christ.
-We seek to express those values through prayer, liturgy and our daily lives, both as individuals and as members of a wider community.
+As a Christian school, St Joseph's seek values and inspiration in the words of the Gospels and the life of Jesus Christ.
+The school seeks to express those values through prayer, liturgy and our daily lives, both as individuals and as members of a wider community.

-We at St Joseph’s are committed in partnership with families and parishes to meeting the academic, social, physical and spiritual needs of the students in our care by:
+St Joseph’s is committed in partnership with families and parishes to meeting the academic, social, physical and spiritual needs of its students by: